 Direct impacts of TC Harold on the health of the population in affected areas have been deaths and injuries as a result of building collapse, wind-strewn debris or existing illness.
-NDMO has reported 3 deaths due to TC Harold to date (as per Situation Report #6, dated 09 April 2020).
+NDMO has reported three (3) deaths due to TC Harold to date (as per Situation Report #6, dated 09 April 2020).
 Information on three (3) additional deaths has been received by the Ministry of Health but verification of whether these are directly attributable to TC Harold is ongoing.
-Information on referrals and injuries are being compiled from provincial EOCs.
-There have been reports of 3 referrals to Northern Provincial Hospital (NPH) and 2 referrals from NPH to Vila Central Hospital, with 27 reported injuries although it is yet to be confirmed if these were all directly related to TC Harold.
+Information on deaths, referrals and injuries are being compiled from EMTs and provincial EOCs.
+There have been a total of 10 medical evaluations to Vila Central Hospital, with six (6) from Pentecost and four (4) from Santo.
+There have been 27 reported injuries although it is yet to be confirmed if these were all directly related to TC Harold.